sybrew/the-seo-framework/readme.txt

 		1. First, we find the blog and front-page ID.
 We add these on top of the sitemap.
 		1. Then, we query all public hierarchical post types (pages).
 The sitemap query limit is used here, and we query-sort the items by published date, ascending.
 			* TODO update the explanation in the settings pages to represent this...
-		1. Then, we query all public non-hierarchical post types (posts), but no attachments, the sitemap query limit is used again, and we query-sort the items by last updated, descending.
+		1. Then, we query all public non-hierarchical post types (posts), but no attachments--the sitemap query limit is used again, and we query-sort the items by last updated, descending.
-		1. Finally, we combine the pages and posts, and go through them, each one added will count down from the query limit.
+		1. Finally, we combine the pages and posts, and go through them.
-			* Note that only indexed pages will be displayed.
-If your sitemap query limit is set to 3000, and you've disabled 1000 pages, you may only see 2000 items (+2 for front-and blog page).
-			* To depict another scenario: If you have 4000 pages indexed, and any number of posts, then you may only see 3000 pages, and no posts.
-			* And another: If you have 2000 pages and 2000 posts indexed, you may only see 2000 pages, and 1000 posts.
-			* Note that, since we added multidimensional selections for noindex, a post type may hog up a large portion of this query without being used.
-				* We may will resolve this inconsistency in the future, as we're considering adding multiple sitemaps.
+			* Note that, at most, 50000 items will be displayed, or 49998 if the homepage is a blog.
 	* **Sitemap:** The blog page's priority is now `1.0`, from `0.9`.
 Note, however, that this feature is disabled by default and deprecated by some search engines.
 	* **Sitemap:** The page and post priorities now deduce based on item's position, instead of that pages always has a priority of `0.9`.
 		* They still start at 0.9.